Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Results and Analysis

 \subsection{Access to a concept via prompt variation impacts unlearning robustness}

-Across hierarchical and adversarial settings (refer to Tables~\ref{tab: hierarchical_unlearning_main} and \ref{table: adv_attack}), many methods fail when the target concept is invoked through paraphrased or adversarial prompts.
-Methods like ESD, SalUn, and CA appear effective under the original prompt but still regenerate the concept under alternative wording, consistent with prior evidence that diffusion models preserve prompt-invariant text--concept associations \cite{tsai2023ring, moon2024holistic}.
+Many methods fail when the target concept is invoked through paraphrased or adversarial prompts (refer to Table \ref{table: adv_attack} and Tables \ref{table: appendix_adv_attack} and ~\ref{tab: hierarchical_unlearning_main} in the Appendix).
+Methods like ESD, SalUn, and CA appear effective under the original prompt but still regenerate the concept under alternative wording, consistent with prior evidence that diffusion models preserve prompt-invariant text--concept associations \citet{tsai2023ring, moon2024holistic}.
+Moreover, in the case of SalUn, while it achieves competitive robustness for nudity under Ring-A-Bell (Table~\ref{table: adv_attack}), this comes at a steep cost to retainability.